Surbhi-Kohli/DockerAndk8s/1Virtualisation.md

 Types of hypervisor:

      * Type 1 hypervisor(bare metal/native hypervisor) -used in Enterprise
-     * Type 2 hypervisor(hosted hypervisor)- used in            learning,testing purpose
+     * Type 2 hypervisor(hosted hypervisor)- used for learning,testing purpose

 __Type1 Hypervisor:__
 This hypervisor runs directly on system hardware(that's why also know as firmware).The guest OS of the VM runs above the hypervisor.